 Row 4: With color C, slip stitch into the 3rd chain in your chain 4 on the right.
 Ch 4.
-(This counts as a dc and ch 1 space.) *Cluster stitch into the ch 1 space of the next shell stitch.
+(This counts as a dc and ch 1 space.) *Puff stitch into the ch 1 space of the next shell stitch.
 Chain 2. * Repeat between *s until you get to the last shell.
-CL into the last shell.
+Puff into the last shell.
 Ch 1.
 Dc into the dc at the end of the row.
 Drop color C and DO NOT turn.
-(The right side will still be facing you.
+(The right side will still be facing you.)

 Then, repeat the pattern starting at Row 2 if continuing with this stitch pattern throughout your project.

 What projects are best with this stitch?

 You can search all over Pinterest to find projects to complete with the Tulip Stitch, but I think some of my favorite projects to practice how to crochet the tulip stitch would be:

 - Afghans: It might be tedious to make an entire afghan with this stitch, but you could either: